 Lincoln Douglas Topic

-Resolved: The United States ought to require that workers receive a living wage.
+Resolved: The United States ought to adopt a wealth tax.

 BACKGROUND